TomDataworks/angular-inventory/README.md

     }
     ```

 8. You should put the inventory_nginx.conf in your /etc/nginx/sites-enabled/, or link the file there.
+Then, have nginx restart or reload configuration.
 9. Use Grunt to compile the distfiles

     ```